SoraVWV/Axolotl/README.md

 ### Frequently asked questions

 Question:

-> Is it worth developing large projects on Axolotl when releasing dev versions?
+* Is it worth developing large projects on Axolotl when releasing dev versions?

 Answer:

-> – Only if you are familiar with the list of approved designs that will be able to support backwards compatibility
+* Only if you are familiar with the list of approved designs that will be able to support backwards compatibility

+---
+Question:

+* Will there be backward compatibility with Java?

+Answer:

+* It definitely will.
+Unfortunately, not in the first dev versions, but the implementation of partial or full backward compatibility is a mandatory development stage.
+The first dev version will have the ability to connect .jar files, albeit limited